Brendenh2314/d287-java-frameworks/README.md

     Changes to AddInhousePartController.java:
         Lines 24-25: Add variable.
         Lines 39-40: Validate using EnufPartsValidator.
-    Changes to AddOuthousePartController.java:
+    Changes to AddOutsourcePartController.java:
         Lines 24-25: Add variable.
         Lines 39-40: Validate using EnufPartsValidator.
     Changes to EnufPartsValidator:
-        Lines 50-70: Validate for both inhousepart and outhousepart and create a helper method.
+        Lines 50-70: Validate for both inhousepart and outsourcepart and create a helper method.

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.